GooogIe/UnlimitMe/README.md

 * Run 'Start.bat'.

 Running it from Linux:
-Once moved to the directory where you cloned the repo type:
+Once moved to the directory where you cloned the repo with the terminal type:

 * chmod +x Start.sh
 * ./Start.sh